JolanDUBOIS/ecmwf-utils/README.md

 - `--query-path` : path to the query JSON
 - `--landing-path` : path to the folder where retrieved data files are saved (overrides `LANDING_PATH` env variable)
 - `--dry-run` : simulate retrievals without finalizing saved entries
+- `--skip-cost`: skip the cost query step entirely.
+- `--skip-query`: skip the actual data retrieval (no save occurs, even if `--dry-run` is not set).
 - `--concurrent-jobs` : maximum number of simultaneous API requests to execute.
 Use >1 for parallel execution (e.g., 5).
 Default is 1 (sequential).
 - `--verbose` : enable more verbose logging (not implemented yet)